 Ever since the United States highway system was established, the road trip has been a family past-time.
 From Route 66 to epic cross-country journeys, families have tried to balance the joys of seeing the country with the not-as-pleasant realities of car travel.
 This road trip gifts guide will make family road trips a little easier and more fun for the loved ones in your life!

-We have taken a lot of family and mother-daughter road trips, including our 3,600 mile long trip through the midwest this summer.
+We have taken a lot of family and mother-daughter road trips, including our 3,600 miles long trip through the midwest this summer.
 With all this experience, we have found some travel products that make our time on the road easier, more organized, and more fun.

 From stocking stuffers to more specialty splurges, I hope you find this gift guide for road trips useful!